dirtybrie/stringbean/README.md

 ### COMMANDS
 * __You have to give give it 2 arguments and they must be integers__.
-* The first argument is the length of the text
+* The first argument is the length of the text.
-* The second argument is how many lines per text file
+* The second argument is how many lines per text file.
-* stringbean detects the OS and prompts you to name the file containing the texts
+* stringbean detects your OS then prompts you to name the file containing the texts,
-* then it will create a directory in Documents called stringbean and put your file there.
+* then it will create a directory in Documents called 'stringbean' and puts your file there.
 > [!NOTE]
 > __If your root files will be exported to the /opt directory instead__
 ```